Skip to content

 Introduction

 In the pharmaceutical industry, maintaining a robust Quality Management System (QMS) is critical for ensuring product safety, efficacy, and regulatory compliance.
 Documentation serves as the backbone of QMS, providing a clear record of processes, decisions, and outcomes.
 However, poor documentation practices can compromise data integrity, disrupt operations, and lead to severe regulatory consequences.
-This article explores the negative impact of poor documentation on QMS and compliance and highlights strategies to address
+This article explores the negative impact of poor documentation on QMS and compliance and highlights strategies to address these challenges.

 The Role of Documentation in Pharmaceutical QMS